lomarco/flux/STYLEGUIDE.md

 - Include issue or bug references in the body if needed.

 ## Git Branching Style and Methodology
-This project follows the (Trunk-Based Development (TBD) methodology)[https://trunkbaseddevelopment.com/], which emphasizes a single mainline branch (referred to as the trunk).
+This project follows the [Trunk-Based Development methodology](https://trunkbaseddevelopment.com/), which emphasizes a single mainline branch (referred to as the trunk).

 ### Branching Style
 - The master branch is the `trunk` branch and always contains stable, production-ready code.